California officials ramp up preparations as powerful storm threatening heavy rainfall and flooding closes in on millions - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Robert Shackelford, Joe Sutton and Taylor Romine contributed to this report.
+CNN Meteorologist Robert Shackelford and CNN’s Joe Sutton and Taylor Romine contributed to this report.